GabrielaAndocilla/jsexercises/README.md

 # About this project

-This is a project about javaScript that have a file about how to resolve the following excercises:
+This is a project made on javaScript that have a file about how to resolve the following excercises:

 ## 1 - Non-Constructible Change